UK's first hand transplant operation

 Doctors say he is making good progress after an eight-hour operation at Leeds General Infirmary.

-It is still very early to assess how much control of the hand will be gained - so far he can wiggle his fingers, but has no sense of touch.'My hand'
+It is still very early to assess how much control of the hand will be gained - so far he can wiggle his fingers, but has no sense of touch.

 Mark Cahill, from Greetland near Halifax, said: "When I look at it and move it, it just feels like my hand.